-5.18 The granting of a new planning permission in early 2015 increased the reserve by 6.78 Mt, and current reserves are now more than sufficient to maintain a 10-year landbank at the end of the Plan period under all scenarios.
-There are also two site allocations for HSA/VHSA Areas of Search identified in the February 2015 Cumbria MWLP Preferred Options - one at Roan Edge Quarry and one at Holmescales Quarry; it is not guaranteed, of course, that an application would be submitted or granted on these two sites.
+- 5.17 The granting of a new planning permission in early 2015 increased the reserve by 6.78 Mt, and current reserves are now more than sufficient to maintain a 10-year landbank at the end of the Plan period under current sales and 10-year average sales.
+There are also two site allocations for HSA Areas of Search identified in the April 2016 draft Cumbria MWLP one at Roan Edge Quarry and one at Holmescales Quarry; it is not guaranteed, of course, that an application would be submitted or granted on these two sites. - 5.18 In response to the February 2015 consultation on the MWLP, a site was put forward for consideration as a gritstone (a less important stone overlying the HSA) Area of Search to be added to the Plan Roan Edge landfill, adjacent to the already allocated Roan Edge quarry.
+A Supplementary Sites consultation was held in October 2015 on this proposal, but it was not considered necessary to identify the gritstone as an Area of Search in the following version of the MWLP. - 5.19 Government proposals for increased road building, and potential restrictions on quarrying in designated areas (such as National Parks) outside Cumbria, indicate that sales will rise significantly from the 2015 level of 420,000 tonnes.

-- 5.19 In response to the February 2015 consultation on the MWLP, a site was put forward for consideration as a gritstone (a less important stone overlying the HSA) Area of Search to be added to the Plan Roan Edge landfill, adjacent to the already allocated quarry.
-A Supplementary Sites consultation was held in October 2015 on this proposal, but it was not considered necessary to identify the gritstone as an Area of Search in the next version of the MWLP. - 5.20 Government proposals for increased road building, and potential restrictions on quarrying in designated areas (such as National Parks) outside Cumbria, indicate that sales will rise significantly from the 2014 level of 380,000 tonnes.
 Therefore, provision for HSA/VHSA will be based on the 10-year rolling average sales level, but will, of course, be kept under review.